kripken/webgl-worker/README.md

 See the PlayCanvas demo for a simple example.
 Basically you include a few JS files in your HTML, and make sure your JS (which should be in a file called worker.js) loads the worker-corresponding files (proxyClient/proxyWorker, etc.).
 That's basically it.

+For Emscripten-compiled projects, like BananaBread, you just need to build with `--proxy-to-worker`.

 Limitations
 -----------